Robert Evans: Early life and acting career

 Evans was born in New York City, the son of Florence (née Krasne), a housewife who came from a wealthy family, and Archie Shapera, a dentist in Harlem.
 He described both of his parents as "second-generation Jews".
 He grew up on New York City's Upper West Side during the 1930s, where he was better off than most people living during the Great Depression.

 In 1944, Evans's father asked his sons to change their last name to their grandmother's maiden name of "Evan", as she had only a short time to live.
 The brothers agreed, but added an "s", to make the name sound more American.

 In his early years, he did promotional work for Evan-Picone, a fashion company founded by his brother Charles.
 After high school, he did a variety of voice work on radio.
 With a clear, deep voice as a teenager and a knack for foreign accents, by his estimation he performed in more than 300 radio shows before he turned 18.
 This included a leading role on The Aldrich Family situation comedy.

 He was spotted by actress Norma Shearer next to the pool at The Beverly Hills Hotel on November 6, 1956.
 She successfully touted him for the role of her late husband Irving Thalberg in Man of a Thousand Faces.
 The same year, Evans also caught the eye of Darryl F. Zanuck, who cast him as Pedro Romero in the 1957 film adaptation of Ernest Hemingway's The Sun Also Rises, against the wishes of co-star Ava Gardner and Hemingway himself.
 In 1959, he appeared in Twentieth Century-Fox's production of The Best of Everything with Hope Lange, Diane Baker and Joan Crawford.

 Career as producer

 Dissatisfied with his own acting talent, he was determined to become a producer.
-He got his start by purchasing the rights to a 1966 novel titled The Detective which Evans made into a movie starring Frank Sinatra, Lee Remick, Jack Klugman, Robert Duvall and Jacqueline Bisset, in 1968.
+He purchased the rights to a 1966 novel titled The Detective and flirted with playing the lead role himself while producing.
+But soon thereafter, Evans sold the book’s option to producer Fred Kohlmar, who eventually made the film with director Mark Robson for Twentieth Century-Fox in 1968.
 Peter Bart, a writer for The New York Times, wrote an article about Evans's aggressive production style.
 This got Evans noticed by Charles Bluhdorn, who was head of the Gulf+Western conglomerate which owned Paramount, and hired Evans as production vice-president in 1966 as part of a shakeup at Paramount Pictures (which included Bart, whom Evans would recruit as a Paramount executive).

 "We didn't strive for commercial.
 We went for original.
 We fell on our asses on some of them, but we also touched magic."